sonali9564/Audix-Aud_summarizer_Q-A/README.md

 ## 🚀 About Audix
 Audix is an intuitive, Streamlit-based application that leverages **Google's Gemini 1.5 Pro Model** to process audio files.
 The app is designed to:
 - **Summarize Audio**: Upload audio files in WAV, MP3, MP4, or OGG formats to get concise, AI-generated summaries.
 - **Interactive Q&A**: Ask specific questions about the audio and receive accurate, context-aware responses.
-- **Session History**: Maintain a log of summaries and Q&A conversations for multiple audio files.

 This tool is ideal for students, researchers, podcasters, and professionals seeking to quickly analyze and extract valuable insights from audio recordings.